May 1 – 7, 2022

 Thank you for your interest in International Compost Awareness Week (ICAW) 2022

 International Compost Awareness Week (ICAW) is the largest and most comprehensive education initiative of the compost industry.
 It is celebrated nationwide and in other countries each year during the first full week of May.
-Started in Canada in 1995, ICAW has continued to grow as more people, businesses, municipalities, schools and organizations are recognizing the importance of composting and the long-term benefits from organics recycling.
+Started in Canada in 1995, ICAW has continued to grow as more people, businesses, municipalities, schools and organizations are recognizing the importance of compost use and the long-term benefits from organics recycling.
 The goal of ICAW each year is to work together to raise public awareness on why we all should be composting our organics recycling and using compost.
 The program includes poster and video contests in the fall and activities and events held during the week in May.

 Throughout the week of ICAW, community and business events are held to encourage and celebrate composting.
 All types of composting – from backyard to large-scale are promoted.
 Events include tours of compost facilities, school gardening programs, compost workshops, lectures by a well-known gardening expert, compost give-away days, state and city proclamations, visiting with legislators, and lots of lots of sharing information on social media.

-Each year, a theme is chosen.
-The theme for 2020 in the United States is Soil Loves Compost.
+Each year, a theme for the U.S. is chosen.
+The theme for 2022 will be announced during the summer of 2021.
 The theme is used for the Poster Contest, which encourages artists throughout the world to create a design sharing the importance of composting and compost use.
 There is also a video contest for children in 4th – 8th grade (ages 10 and up).

-Browse the Compost Week menu for tools and ideas to help YOU celebrate International Compost Awareness Week!
+Browse the Compost Week menu for tools, resources and ideas to help YOU celebrate International Compost Awareness Week!